I Am Sam-2001

 It’s in my Top 10 comedies.

-When it was originally released, the timing was perfect to spoof by then the aging world of disaster films.
+When it was originally released, the timing was perfect to spoof the aging world of disaster films.
 I refuse to believe that Jim Abraham and the Zucker brothers had malcontent on their minds since they created a friendly and benevolent yarn that’s well-timed.

-Not unfairly, is to say that Airplane! is to disaster films what Mary Hartman, Mary Hartman was to daytime soap operas.
+Not unfairly, it is to say that Airplane! is to disaster films what Mary Hartman, Mary Hartman was to daytime soap operas.
 A celebration and a clever wink to each, infusing much-needed light-hearted appreciation.

 It’s fun to re-watch Airport (1970) and Airport ’75 with fresh eyes and a new perspective in parallel to this film.